 Oh, don’t get me started here — I could write a book about the rubbish some people have put through their wood chip boilers.

-The bottom line is: Burn wood pellets
+The bottom line is: Burn wood pellets if you want a quiet life

 Even if you’ve got a wood chip boiler — burn pellets.
 Just make sure you have flue gas recirculation enabled and the firebed sensor set right first.